limpyd/redis-limpyd/doc/collections.rst

 - no ``not`` (only able to find matching fields, not to exclude some)
 - no `join`` (filter on one model only)

 The result of a call to the ``collection`` is lazy.
 The query is only sent to ``Redis`` when data is really needed, to display or do computation with them.
+Then, an generator is returned.

 By default, a collection yields a list of primary keys for all the matching objects, but you can sort them, retrieve only a part, and/or directly get full instances instead of primary keys.
 In each case, you'll get a generator, not a list.